yiyuezhuo/video_yyz/readme.md

 export TEST_DATA=$SVD/video_sample_free
 ```

-Most of scripts in `exps` denote a "experiment", you run one by something like:
+Most of scripts in `exps` denote a "experiment", you can run one by something like:

 ```shell
 python -m video_yyz.exps.test_word_bag_1